thennarasi2202/practice/README.md

 # practice
-This repo has some mini games that I coded while practicing.
+This repo has some mini games that I coded while practicing. some of the other files may not have games!